Story part 1

 Story Robert Mckee

+STORY begins with what you wouldn’t expect: the decline of story.
 Before reading his quote, let me remind you that McKee wrote this paragraph in 1998.
 I am wondering what he would say about the quality of books and movies today!
-Quantity soared, quality sank—and keep sinking.
+Quantity soared, quality sank—and it keeps sinking.

 Each year, Hollywood produces and/or distributes four hundred to five hundred films, virtually a film per day.
 A few are excellent, but the majority are mediocre or worse.
 (P. 13)

-McKee’s answer is concise: it’s the loss of craft.
+McKee’s answer is concise: the loss of craft.

 First we must dig deeply into life to uncover new insights, new refinements of value and meaning, then create a story vehicle that expresses our interpretation to an increasingly agnostic world.
 No small task.
 (P. 17)